aysiu/OldMunkiPackages/README.md

 * Loop through the packages (both pkgsinfo and pkgs) to remove and move them to the new location.
 * Run makecatalogs if it exists (it should).

+## What does OMP do with older packages that aren't in the same catalogs as the newer packages?
+OMP will check the catalogs a package belongs to, sort them (so _testing, production_ and _production, testing_ will be comparable), and compare them.
+So only if the exact catalogs match will the old one be dumped.
+This works well for situations like an older package being in _testing_ and _production_, and a newer package being in only _testing_.
+In that case, you don't want to ditch the older package yet (until you've had a chance to test the newer one).

+If you have some packages going through _development_, _testing_, _production_ while other packages go through only _testing_, _production_, that's fine... as long as each package of the same name goes through the same catalog track.
+In other words, if CustomForYourOrg goes through _development_, _testing_, _production_ and has two versions, the older version will be ditched if both the older and newer versions have _development_, _testing_, _production_ as their catalogs.
+But you could also have MozillaFirefox go through only _testing_, _production_, and OMP will work fine to get rid of all the old Firefoxes, as long as they all have _testing_, _production_ as their catalogs.

 ## How do I keep two recent versions instead of only one?
 As I said before, the goal of this tool is to be as simple as possible.
 I generally test new packages as they come in.
 At a certain point, though, if I decide the new packages are good, I just want to flush out all the old ones at once.